 A course designed to introduce the correct pronunciation of English and Italian for singing.
 The class does not concentrate on the grammatical structures of the languages but, instead, upon the correct and proper use of the sounds of the language as appropriate for classical singing.
-Required for music majors pursuing the Bachelor of Music degree with a concentration in either choral music education or vocal performance.
+Required for music majors pursuing the Bachelor of Music degree with a concentration in either pre-certification choral or vocal performance.

 MUSC 266.
-Foreign Language Diction II (1-3-0) Spring.
+Foreign Language Diction II (1-3-0)

 A course designed to introduce the correct pronunciation of French and German for singing.
 The class does not concentrate on the grammatical structures of the languages but, instead, upon the correct and proper use of the sounds of the language as appropriate for classical singing.
-Required for music majors pursuing the Bachelor of Music degree with a concentration in either choral music education or vocal performance.
+Required for music majors pursuing the Bachelor of Music degree with a concentration in either pre-certification choral or vocal performance.

 MUSC 295.
-Special Topics (credits vary 1-3)
+Special Topics (Credits vary 1-3)